 These kashmiri curry potatoes make a great vegetarian weeknight dish (thanks to the ease of the slow cooker), or a hearty addition to an authentic Indian entrée.
-The tomato and yogurt curry sauce is thick and flavorful—an excellent base for the soft, creamy potatoes.
+The tomato and yogurt curry sauce is thick and flavorful, making it an excellent base for the soft, creamy potatoes.

 Ingredients: For the paste